Glue ear – what you need to know

 Sometimes during this waiting phase, an otovent is recommended.
 Otovent is a device made up of a balloon and a nosepiece.
 The treatment involves fitting the balloon to the nosepiece, putting the nosepiece against one nostril, and keeping the other nostril and mouth closed, whilst attempting to inflate the balloon.
 It works by using pressure to open the eustachian tube, allowing the fluid to drain from the middle ear.
 This needs to be done daily for a set period and can be a bit tricky for young child to perform.
 For some children, there is evidence that this can help avoid surgery for glue ear.

 The surgeon may talk to you about removing your child’s adenoids at the same time.
-Adenoids are glands at the end of the eustachian tubes that sometimes become infected and swollen and block the end of the tubes.
+Adenoids are glands at the end of the eustachian that sometimes become infected and swollen and block the end of the tubes.

 Grommets usually stay in until the eardrum has healed and pushed them out, often 6 –18 months.
 Sometimes the fluid in the middle ear returns and another grommet operation may be considered.